-Messier 32 is a compact elliptical of around a billion solar masses southeast of the nucleus of the Andromeda galaxy.
+M32 is a compact elliptical galaxy of around $10^9 M{\odot}$ southeast of the nucleus of the Andromeda galaxy.
 It shares the distinction of being the nearest elliptical galaxy with NGC 205, Andromeda's other elliptical companion.
-Structurally, M32 lies near an extrapolation of elliptical galaxy properties, while NGC 205, with its much lower surface brightness, has more in common with disk galaxies (Kormendy 1989).
-It is usually M32, therefore, that attracts attention from those interested in the properties, histories, and stellar populations of elliptical galaxies.
-Enthusiasm should be tempered by some caution because M32 is so dense that analogs are rare, and so it may represent a subclass of elliptical galaxies rather than elliptical galaxies in general.
+Structurally, M32 lies near an extrapolation of elliptical galaxy properties, whereas NGC 205, with its much lower surface brightness, has more in common with disk galaxies (Kormendy 1989).
+It is usually M32, therefore, that attracts attention from those interested in the properties, histories. and stellar populations of elliptical galaxies.
+Enthusiasm should be tempered by some caution since M32 is so dense that analogues are rare, and so it may represent a subclass of elliptical galaxies rather than elliptical galaxies in general.
 It probably contains a central black hole of mass $3 \times 10^6 \ \mathrm{M}{\odot}$ (Bender et al. 1996).

 A comprehensive understanding of M32's history would connect its structure and kinematics with its stellar population properties.
-With some dispute in the literature, most investigations agree that the nuclear regions of M32 are best fit with a stellar population of approximately solar composition and an age of, very roughly, 4 Gyr.
-Published long slit spectroscopy of M32 (González 1993; hereafter G93) does not reach as far as 1.3 arcmin (1.8 $R_e(PA)$ ; 66% of light enclosed) from the nucleus where HST photometry of resolved red giants was obtained by Grillmair et al. (1996).
+There is some dispute in the literature, but most investigations agree that the nuclear regions of M32 are best fit with a stellar population of approximately solar composition and an age of, very roughly, 4 Gyr.
+Published long-slit spectroscopy of M32 (González 1993, hereafter G93) does not reach as far as 1'3 [1.8 $R_e(PA)$; 66% of light enclosed] from the nucleus where Hubble Space Telescope (HST) photometry of resolved red giants was obtained by Grillmair et al. (1996).
 Under the assumption of constant age the colors of the giants map uniquely to abundance, and the abundance spread found is very similar to that of the solar neighborhood.
-The best consistency with extrapolated G93 spectroscopy was obtained with old ages: 8 Gyr or older.
+The best consistency with extrapolated G93 spectroscopy was obtained with old ages of 8 Gyr or older.
 It should be emphasized that the models simultaneously matched both the distribution of giant temperatures and all spectroscopic indices.

-Only G93 gives a suitable comparable data set for optical feature strength gradients on the Lick/IDS system [system definition: (Worthey et al. 1994; Worthey & Ottaviani 1997)].
-Hardy et al. (1994) give long slit data for M32 but did not transform completely to the Lick/IDS system.
-Davidge (1991) measures 8 high-quality indices, but his spectra apparently had a spectral resolution somewhat coarser than Lick/IDS as evidenced by the fact that the narrower indices were weaker in comparison stars.
+Only G93 gives a suitable comparable data set for optical feature-strength gradients on the Lick/IDS system [system definition in Worthey et al. (1994); Worthey & Ottaviani (1997)].
+Hardy et al. (1994) gave long-slit data for M32 but did not transform completely to the Lick/IDS system.
+Davidge (1991) measured eight high-quality indices, but his spectra apparently had a spectral resolution somewhat coarser than Lick/IDS, as evidenced by the fact that the narrower indices were weaker in comparison stars.
 This data could, in principle, be linearly transformed to the Lick/IDS system, but this has not been attempted here.
-The Davidge (1991) results do make a very useful near-differential comparison set, and we agree with his conclusion that most spectral indices show gradients in the central 20 arcsec.
-Jones & Rose (1994) report that no index gradients are observed in the central 30 arcsec, but give no further information.
-High-quality nuclear and near-nuclear data is given in Trager et al. (1998), del Burgo et al. (2001), and Rose (1994).
-This short paper summarizes additional ground-based (MDM) and space-based (HST) long slit spectra.
-The HST/STIS spectra are discussed in the next section, followed by the ground-based data.
+The Davidge (1991) results do make a very useful neardifferential comparison set, and we agree with his conclusion that most spectral indices show gradients in the central 20".
+Jones & Rose (1994) report that no index gradients are observed in the central 30" but give no further information.
+High-quality nuclear and near-nuclear data are given in Trager et al. (1998), del Burgo et al. (2001), and Rose (1994).
+This short paper summarizes additional ground-based (MDM) and space-based (HST) long-slit spectra.
+The HST Space Telescope Imaging Spectrograph (STIS) spectra are discussed in §2, followed by the groundbased data.